 |---|---|---|

-| Detached garage | Class 10a only | Minimal requirements |
+| Detached garage used for parking | Class 10a | Usually outside the home’s thermal envelope |

-| Attached with shared wall | Class 10a + interface requirements | Full thermal separation required |
+| Attached garage with shared wall | Class 10a attached to Class 1 home | The garage must not reduce the home’s thermal performance |

-| Garage with room above | Class 10a + ceiling requirements | Ceiling insulation mandatory |
+| Garage with room above | Class 10a below habitable space | Ceiling or floor insulation usually becomes a key issue |

 That last row is where many owners get caught out.
 A garage used as a room has different requirements from a garage used to park cars and store tools.
 Habitable rooms need higher minimum ceiling heights, and councils commonly require approval or a building permit for garage-to-room conversions.